VasilyShcherbinin/MagicLiveWallpaper/README.md

 # The Magic Live Wallpaper
 Magic Android/iOS phone live wallpaper, made with Processing.
-Look in the middle and make your brain freeze.
+Look in the middle and make your brain melt.

 Install on Android phone using the following instructions: